 How Long Does It Take To Factory Reset a PC?

-The “Keep my files” option removes all apps and the settings but keeps personal files.
+The “Keep my files” option removes all apps and settings but keeps personal files.
 This process takes much shorter than the “Remove everything” opportunity because the computer doesn’t delete everything on your disk and its partitions.
-You can keep your files and important folders from getting wiped, and they’ll be there when Windows is reinstalled.
+You can keep your files and important folders from getting wiped, which will be there when Windows is reinstalled.

-In the “Remove everything” option, all personal files, settings, and apps are completely removed.
-Unlike the “Keep my files” option, this one takes much longer as everything on your computer is wiped out, and the Windows 10 is reinstalled without previous files, apps, and settings.
+The “Remove everything” option completely removes all personal files, settings, and apps.
+Unlike the “Keep my files” option, this one takes much longer as everything on your computer is wiped out, and Windows 10 is reinstalled without previous files, apps, and settings.

 It is a good idea to reset your PC once in a while when you think your PC is getting too crowded with unnecessary apps and files.
 Along with that, a lot of data automatically fills up on your PC regardless of user intervention.
 This data slows down your PC, so when you reset your PC, your PC temporarily performs much better until all that data fills up again.

 Windows 10 comes with multiple Factory resetting methods so you can wipe your current OS and get rid of all your data.
 These are the “Reset this PC” method and the “Fresh Start” method.
 These methods are pretty similar, but they have uses of their own which they’re more suited to.
 We’ll explain them below.